 I don’t know about you but I love to load up my enchiladas with lots of toppings!
 One of my favorite tricks I’ve learned for ensuring all that goodness stays in place is using a pan like this one instead of a typical baking dish.
 Enchiladas don’t always have the best presentation, but I assure you that if you serve them in this it’ll not only look amazing it might taste just a tiny bit better too.

 If you make this recipe, I’d love to know what you think!
-This is one of the first recipes I learned to cook when I got married and is one of my go to recipes when having people over for dinner.
+This is one of the first and easy Mexican food recipes I learned to cook when I got married and is one of my go to recipes when having people over for dinner.
 After making this recipe, you’ll never order chicken enchiladas from a restaurant again.